pawroz/PomocnikProfesora/README.md

 * [Contact](#contact)

 ## General info
+Microserwis of one bigger application https://s153070.projektstudencki.pl/.
+This services are connected with REST API.
+You can login only if you are student or teacher from WMI UAM Poznan.
+Its LDAP login system.
-You can get extra lesson in youre school or university, if u have any problem in subject or want to be better then you were yesterday!
+You can get extra lesson in your school or university, if u have any problem in subject or want to be better then you were yesterday!

 ## Screenshots
 ![Example screenshot](./images/123584955_4037319149616248_4941042612904498194_n.png)